blabla1337/skf-flask/skf/markdown/code_examples/java/12-code_example--File_uploading--.md

 </html>

-the following code snipet performs the file uploading functionality from the post action performed at the jsp page showed above
+// The following code snipet performs the file uploading functionality from the post action performed at the jsp page showed above

 package com.edw;